Blind woman vs. idiotic con men

 Baal also clearly communicates the character’s emotional uncertainty in her new life.
 Stripped of her confidence, she displays confusion and doubt about her relationship with her husband, on her transparently vulnerable face.
 And her “a-ha moment” when she finally puts the pieces of the scam together, is striking.
 Her transformation from powerless to powerful is an arc that’s much more interesting than the elaborate scheme that a trio of criminals has worked out to trick her into handing over a precious doll.

 As an ex-con who’s duped into working the scam, Joe Molloy looks and sounds like he just walked off the set of a ’40s gangster movie.
 His character’s half-hearted attempt to do the job and flee the psychotic criminal mastermind (a menacing Jason Compton) is endearing.
-Molloy also presents a believable middle ground between Sam, the boy scout/war hero gone wrong played by Edric Johnson, and Compton’s evil Bond villain who’ll stop at nothing to get what he wants.
+Molloy also presents a believable middle ground between MIke, the boy scout/war hero gone wrong played by Edric Johnson, and Compton’s evil Bond villain who’ll stop at nothing to get what he wants.

 Though the production elements are secondary to this story of con-artist schemes and relentless double crossing, both the set and costume design are remarkably sloppy.
 The piece is set deliberately in 1944, but it’s impossible to tell that from the generic clothing most of the cast is wearing (Molloy being the major exception).
 And a push-button light switch, period radio and old fridge aren’t enough to create the feeling of the World War II era in the apartment.
 In addition, in a play that’s all about who can see what, a disturbing number of light cues were flubbed on opening night.